port-labs/port-docs/docs/guides/implementation-guide/plan/prepare-for-building.md

 This page will guide you through some initial steps to prepare for building your portal.

-### Plan for integration and customization
+## Plan for integration and customization

-List the tools and platforms in your tech stack that you want to ingest into your developer portal.
+According to your prioritized user-stories, list the tools and platforms in your tech stack with which you want to integrate your portal.

 Port offers a wide range of [pre-built integrations](/build-your-software-catalog/sync-data-to-catalog/) for popular tools, but you can also create custom integrations for any other tool using Port's API.